10 Common Indoor Plant Problems and How to Fix Them

 Spider mites

 Spider mites are almost impossible to see with the naked eye unless you have really good lighting and a magnifying glass.
 However, their presence is very noticeable.
-You'll instantly start seeing webbing in the area where the leaf meets the plant stem.
+You’ll instantly start seeing webbing in the area where the leaf meets the plant stem.
 You may also see webbing on the underside of the leaves.
-Spider mites also cause your plant leaves to yellow and leave behind a yellow stippling pattern.
+Spider mites also cause your plant leaves to yellow and leave behind a yellow stippling pattern on the leaf surface.

 Spider mites on a leafy plant and spider mite damage